Dynamic access pricing control for fair and stable resource sharing: Dynamic Pricing System Model

-\textbf{Admission rate function $\alpha(q)$:} The rate at which the population $\mathcal{R}$ grows (Equation ) is also influenced by a term $\alpha(q)$.
-We use this term to model agents which find the price acceptable, and for whom the offered quality of service is satisfactory.
-As for the price function we assume that agents are admitted to the active queue in a linear manner $\alpha(q)R$, and assume that $\alpha(q)$ is a non-increasing function of $q$.
-We shall discuss $\alpha(q)$ is more detail when we address the equilibrium states of our model.
+Aside from reactions to pricing, the rate at which the population $R_i$ grows is also influenced by a term $\alpha(q)$ as seen in Eqs. (\ref{eq:systemR12_bob}) and (\ref{eq:systemU1_bob}).
+We use this term to model users who find the price acceptable and for whom the offered quality of service is satisfactory.
+Similar to the price function, we assume that users are admitted to the service queue at a rate $\alpha(q)R_i$, and that $\alpha(q)$ is a non-increasing function of $q$.
+We shall discuss $\alpha(q)$ in more detail when we address the equilibrium states of our model.